WDVA launches virtual Memorial Day commemoration

 Memorial Day 2020: Wisconsin’s Virtual Commemoration includes the following:

-National Moment of Remembrance: The WDVA is calling on people across Wisconsin to join in playing Taps on Memorial Day at 3 p.m. as part of the National Moment of Remembrance, an annual event that asks Americans to pause for a duration of one minute to remember those who have died in military service to the United States.
-WDVA encourage all to participate by sounding Taps from their home, porch, or front yard.
-A video of Taps is available to play on www.WisVetsMemorialDay2020.com.
+The WDVA is calling on people across Wisconsin to join in playing Taps on Memorial Day at 3 p.m. as part of the National Moment of Remembrance, an annual event that asks Americans to pause for a duration of one minute to remember those who have died in military service to the United States.
+Participate by sounding Taps.
+A video of Taps is can be found at www.WisVetsMemorialDay2020.com.

 (0) comments